Mary shares experiences from 20 years in the auto industry selling classic cars internationally with her husband.

-When we returned to the UK, more often than not I was driving cars we had in stock.
-These included a Riley Elf, VW Beetles, a Bristol, an Aston Martin DBS, a Volvo Amazon, a Morris Minor, and various Mercedes and Jaguars.
+When we returned to the UK, I was driving cars we had in stock more often than not.
+These included a Riley Elf, classic VW Beetles, a Bristol, an Aston Martin DBS, a Volvo Amazon, a Morris Minor, and various Mercedes and Jaguars.
 My husband used to joke he had a hard time getting me out of the Aston Martin when it came time to sell it.
 I will admit, I loved that car.
 Although if I had to have a classic car for everyday use, it would have to be a classic VW Beetle convertible.
-I was making the mistake of getting too attached to a car, and as any car dealer worth his salt will tell you, that isn't a good thing.
+I was making the mistake of getting too attached to a vehicle, and as any car dealer worth his salt will tell you, that isn't a good thing.
 The idea is to buy and sell, and do it again and again.

 If the car was either a restoration project or extremely valuable, such as the Lamborghini pictured, we wouldn't drive it at all.

-These photos were scanned from old negatives I had stored in a box, hence the low quality of them.
+These photos were scanned from old negatives I had stored in a box, hence their low quality.

 Advertising Your Classic Car

 Depending on the car, you can advertise locally which is cheaper.
 Let's say you have a classic VW; those could be advertised locally, as they aren't that rare unless it is an early model, and your profit margin may not justify advertising it internationally.

 If you have something a bit more special, then you should be targeting an international audience.
-Magazines such as Classic Car, Hemmings, and Classic and Sportscar are your best bets, especially if your car is European.
+Magazines such as Classic Car, Hemmings, and Classic & Sports Car are your best bets, especially if your car is European.